SGNovice/Disease-detection-using-chest-xrays/README.md

 # Disease detection Project using Chest X-ray Database
 This project utilizes a new chest X-ray database, namely “ChestX-ray8”, which comprises 108,948 frontal view X-ray images of 32,717 unique patients with the text mined 14 disease image labels (where each image can have multi-labels), from the associated radiological reports using natural language processing.

 ## Abstract
 Chest X-Rays are the most reliable radiobiological imprints of patients, widely used to efficiently diagnose an array of common thoracic diseases.
 For too long, vast accumulations of image data and their associated diagnoses have been stored in the Picture Archiving and Communication Systems (PACS) of several hospitals and medical institutions.
 In the meanwhile, data-hungry Deep Learning systems lie in wait of voluminous databases just like these, at the cusp of fulfilling the promise of fully-automated and accurate disease diagnosis.
 Through this project, we hope to unite one such vast database, the “ChestX-ray8" dataset, with powerful Deep Learning Systems, to automate the diagnosis of 14 common kinds of lung diseases.
-Currently, we will be focusing on three kinds of diseases to start with.
+For this project, and in addition to healthy x-rays, we selected three conditions to start with - Cardiomegaly, Effusion, Emphysema - after rounds of exploration.

 ## Introduction
 Deep learning, also known as hierarchical learning or deep structured learning, is a type of machine learning that uses a layered algorithmic architecture to analyze data.
 Unlike other types of machine learning, deep learning has the added benefit of being able to decisions with significantly less involvement from human trainers.
 While basic machine learning requires a programmer to identify whether a conclusion is correct or not, deep learning can gauge the accuracy of its answers on its own due to the nature of its multi-layered structure.
 The emergence of modern frameworks like PyTorch, has also made preprocessing of data more convenient.
 Many of the filtering and normalization tasks that would have been completed manually by human programmers when using other machine learning techniques, are taken up automatically.